 The sitting area is comfortable and cosy with two sofas, one being a sofa bed, and a small balcony offering a lovely place to sit and enjoy the morning sunshine.

-This delightful cottage is ideally located to enjoy the fishing, watersport activities and sailing available at Llyn Tegid, Bala Lake, the largest natural lake in Wales, only a five minute walk away, or drive the short distance to the National Whitewater Centre and enjoy a day of adventure and adrenaline!
+This delightful town house is ideally located to enjoy the fishing, watersport activities and sailing available at Llyn Tegid, Bala Lake, the largest natural lake in Wales, only a five minute walk away, or drive the short distance to the National Whitewater Centre and enjoy a day of adventure and adrenaline!

 A great family day out to enjoy is Bala Lake Railway, take a trip on the 2ft narrow gauge steam trains which give excellent views of the lake amid its surrounding pastoral and woodland scenery, and of the nearby mountains, Arenig Fawr, Aran Benllyn and Aran Fawddwy.